 \section{Related Work}

-\paragraph{Auditing Large Language Models.} Numerous studies have investigated methods for auditing the disparities between the expected and actual outputs of commercial LLMs from various perspectives. \citet{chen2023chatgptsbehaviorchangingtime,10.1145/3630106.3659047} investigates how LLMs change their behavior over time. \citet{sun2025idiosyncrasieslargelanguagemodels} explores the idiosyncrasies present in the text generated by different language models, finding that these unique characteristics can persist even after the text has been rewritten, translated, or summarized by external LLMs. \citet{sun2025coincountinginvisiblereasoning} studies the auditing of invisible reasoning tokens in reasoning LLMs, specifically examining the existence of token count inflation with low-effort token injection under conditions of increased partial embedding exposure and minimal token visibility. \citet{cai2025gettingpayforauditing} investigates the use of Trusted Execution Environments (TEEs), a hardware architecture, to provide cryptographic guarantees of model integrity. \citet{gao2025model} propose a concise and effective statistical testing scheme that quantifies changes in the output distribution due to quantization and watermarking by testing for the Maximum Mean Discrepancy between distributions.
+\paragraph{Auditing Large Language Models.} Numerous studies have investigated methods for auditing the disparities between the expected and actual outputs of commercial LLMs from various perspectives. \citet{chen2023chatgptsbehaviorchangingtime,10.1145/3630106.3659047} investigates how LLMs change their behavior over time. \citet{sun2025idiosyncrasieslargelanguagemodels} explores the idiosyncrasies present in the text generated by different language models. \citet{sun2025coincountinginvisiblereasoning} studies the auditing of invisible reasoning tokens in reasoning LLMs, specifically examining the existence of token count inflation with low-effort token injection. \citet{cai2025gettingpayforauditing} investigates the use of Trusted Execution Environments (TEEs), a hardware architecture, to provide cryptographic guarantees of model integrity. \citet{gao2025model} propose a concise and effective statistical testing scheme that quantifies changes in the output distribution due to quantization and watermarking by testing for the Maximum Mean Discrepancy between distributions.
 Recent works \citep{velasco2025llmoverchargingyoutokenization, velasco2025auditingpaypertokenlargelanguage} systematically explore how LLM providers misreport token usage to gain additional utility under identical string representations, as well as how to audit such behaviors.

 \paragraph{Game Theory Meets Large Language Models.}The advancement of large language models brings new economic scenarios and problems. \citet{10.1145/3589334.3645511} introduce the token auction model, a mechanism design framework that allows multiple LLM agents to influence generated content through bids. \citet{bergemann2025economicslargelanguagemodels} provide economic frameworks for token pricing, and \citet{10.1145/3589334.3645366,sun2024mechanismdesignllmfinetuning} analyse the game-theoretic structure of fine-tuning and RLHF respectively. \citet{saig2024incentivizing} investigates how to incentivize LLM service providers to generate high-quality texts via cost-robust contracts.